yestyle/hexsearch/README.md

 # hexsearch

-A CLI utility to search arbitrary bytes in a file, by leveraging the power of [regex](https://github.com/rust-lang/regex#usage-match-regular-expressions-on-u8) crate in Rust.
+A CLI utility to search arbitrary bytes in files, by leveraging the power of [regex](https://github.com/rust-lang/regex#usage-match-regular-expressions-on-u8) crate in Rust.

 ![](screenshot.png)